|

 Dictionary |

-In this web site there is a dictionary of musical themes, which stores the first
+In this web site there is a dictionary of musical themes, stored in a database, which

 ten notes of each theme, fully catalogued by title, composer and so on.
 It is